 "The oil and gas industry may wish it were otherwise, but municipalities have the right to determine what types of development are appropriate within their borders.
 We are firmly committed to defending that right."

 A New York State Supreme Court ruled in favor of Dryden in February of 2012.
-The case is now being heard by an appellate court—though with a change in plaintiff.
+The case was then heard by an appellate court—though with a change in plaintiff.
 Norse Energy, the U.S. subsidiary of a Norwegian oil and gas company, has replaced Anschutz Exploration in the litigation—Norse then filed for Chapter 11 Bankruptcy proceedings the following month.

 The case is being watched closely as towns in other states like Colorado and Ohio pass fracking bans of their own and are threatened with lawsuits by the oil and gas industry.
 A victory in New York could provide encouragement and hope to communities around the country.